Marina Sarkar Vietnam's 5 Day Family Trip With Thrillophilia

 Vietnam feels like a country that changes its mood every few hours.
 In Hanoi, mornings begin with crowded streets, tiny cafés serving fresh coffee, and scooters rushing past old colonial buildings.

-The very next day, you're sailing smoothly among the limestone islands in Halong Bay or drifting peacefully along a river in Ninh Binh with only mountains and trees surrounding you.
+The very next day, she's sailing smoothly among the limestone islands in Halong Bay or drifting peacefully along a river in Ninh Binh with only mountains and trees surrounding her.

-The change from being high with energy to being calm became the absolute best part of this five-day trip.
-The Vietnam tour planned by Thrillophilia involved Hanoi with a tour of Northern Vietnam's best experiences, which included Halong Bay, Ninh Binh, traditional Vietnamese shows, Mega Grand World's vibrant ambience and a whole lot more.
+The change from being high with energy to being calm became the absolute best part of Marina's five-day trip.
+The trip, put together carefully by the team involved Hanoi, with a tour of Northern Vietnam's best experiences, which included Halong Bay, Ninh Binh, traditional Vietnamese shows, Mega Grand World's vibrant ambience and a whole lot more.

 Hanoi Welcomed Them with Its Everyday Charm